mwittig/etherport-client/README.md

         })
     );

-### Using StandardFirmatraWiFi with ESP8266
+### Using StandardFirmataWiFi with ESP8266

-By default, StandardFirmatraWiFi with ESP8266 is a TCP Server.
+By default, StandardFirmataWiFi with ESP8266 is a TCP Server.
 Thus, you'll need a TCP client transport for J5.

     var five = require("johnny-five");
     var EtherPortClient = require("etherport-client").EtherPortClient;